Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Yes.
 Claims will be processed and, if approved, paid throughout the year, whether or not you are scheduled to work.
 The claim will be calculated on the basis of annual salary divided by 52 weeks.

-If I am under a short-term disability claim, and then return to work and find that I need to be off again for the same condition, are these two periods cumulative?
+If I am under a short-term disability claim, return to work, then find that I need to be off again for the same condition, are these two periods cumulative?
 Am I again required to satisfy an elimination period?

 A disability which recurs 91 days or more after the end of a prior disability is subject to a new elimination period and a new maximum benefit period.